lasanthamudalige/api-based-dictionary/README.md

 ## Description

-The website ask for a word when the user first visit the side.
-After use submit the word the program look for the word in using the api and return information about it.
+The website ask for a word when the user first visit the site.
+After user submit the word the program look for the word using the api and return information about it.
 Then the website reload with the title, image and description about the word user searched.
 If there is no image to the word or the word is not in the dictionary the program shows a message to the user.

 ### Preview